 Manchester is home to one of the only dedicated stillbirth research centres in the world, bringing tangible benefits to the region and beyond.

-Share One in 220 babies in the UK is stillborn.
+One in 220 babies in the UK is stillborn.
 Research at Manchester is bringing that number down.
-Click To Tweet Manchester is home to one of the only dedicated stillbirth research centres in the world Click To Tweet How can we prevent the tragedy of stillbirth?
-Click To Tweet
+Share on X Manchester is home to one of the only dedicated stillbirth research centres in the world Share on X How can we prevent the tragedy of stillbirth?
+Share on X“Nothing prepares you for that amazing moment when your baby’s born.
+Shoshana was beautiful, she was perfect; she was everything that we would have wanted.
+But she was dead.”

 Antonia and her husband Simon are one of 5,000 families in the UK each year who go home from hospital without their baby.
 In the UK a stillbirth is a baby that’s born with no signs of life after 24 weeks of pregnancy.
 One in 220 babies is stillborn.